fmadio/pcap_flow/README.md

 ```

 This allows parsing a TCP stream is like parsing a UDP packet stream.
-Each outputed TCP packet is written in-order, with no re-sends and no sequence gaps.
+Each outputed TCP packet is a single reassembled TCP segment written in-order, with no re-sends and no sequence gaps.

 ### Output